Spending that makes no sense

 By paying for its own fire department, on top of paying the county fire department for service, the city of Mount Dora allows the county fire department to avoid covering the city as the primary responder.

 This means folks inside the city limits are double taxed for fire service.
 First, by the county, which no longer provides service.
-Second, by the city that took on the fire department service.
+Second by the city who took on the fire department service.

 If you live in the city limits, and you are being double taxed for the same fire service, there should be a critical eye on city spending on fire services.
 It does not appear that the city of Mount Dora was careful and cautious in their spending.